-See Also: For related information, refer to the Public Housing, Rental Assistance Demonstration, and PHA Plan sections of this Guide.
+See Also: For related information, refer to the Public Housing, Rental Assistance Demonstration, and PHA Plan sections of this Advocates' Guide.

 HUD's Office of Public and Indian Housing (PIH) sent a letter to public housing agency (PHA) executive directors dated November 13, 2018.
 The term "repositioning" was used to describe HUD's intent to remove itself from public housing program administration.
-HUD's immediate goal was to "reposition" 105,000 public housing units before September 30, 2019.
+HUD's goal at the time was to "reposition" 105,000 public housing units before September 30, 2019.

 Because Congress has failed to provide adequate appropriations for the public housing Capital Fund for many years, there is at least a \$70 billion backlog in capital needs.
 HUD points to that backlog as the reason to provide PHAs with "additional flexibilities" so that PHAs can "reposition" public housing.
-PIH's Repositioning website contains a number of papers supporting repositioning, including "Repositioning for Residents."
+PIH's Repositioning website contains papers supporting repositioning, including "Repositioning for Residents."
+SAC's Repositioning webpage is here.